2Pay-nor/documents/README.md

 # documents

-Some documentation in the wiki pages
+Some documentation in wiki pages.

+Index: